 Web designers or anyone working with CSS are usually introduced to the em measurement when defining the size of fonts.
-By using em values to define your fonts relative size on the web page it is possible to increase and decrease the size of the font relative to the default or sites relative font size.
+Em values define your fonts relative size to help them resize relative to the browser's default font size or the website's font size.

-For example, in the below examples of different em sizes, the 1em is the same size as the text on this page.
+For example, in the examples below of different em sizes, the 1em is the same size as the text on this page.
 Increasing the em to a 2em effectively doubles the size of the font and 0.5 reduces the size of the font in half.

-This is an example of 2em
+Here is an example of 2em

-This is an example of 1em
+Here is an example of 1em

-This is an example of 0.5 em
+Here is an example of 0.5 em

-<p style="font-size:2em">This is an example of 2em</p>
+<p style="font-size:2em">Here is an example of 2em</p>